anoma/whitepaper/whitepaper.md

 ## End-to-end behavioural verification

 Anoma's architecture covers the domain from (abstract) Turing machines operating node software to (abstract) users authoring intents, and provides guarantees for the behaviours of the system with respect to the latter given certain assumptions about the behaviours of the former.
 In practice, safe usage of a deployment of Anoma depends not only on the correctness of this system but also on the correctness of the hardware utilised by nodes and the correctness of interfaces utilised by users.
-- extension of verification into the interface domain
-- extension of verification into the hardware domain
+Eventually, this verification could be extended further into the interface and hardware domains.

+# Acknowledgements
+TODO.

 # References

+[1] "Script - Bitcoin Wiki", En.bitcoin.it, 2022.
+[Online].
+Available: https://en.bitcoin.it/wiki/Script.
+[Accessed: 17- Jul- 2022].

+[2] ethereum.org.
+2014.
+Ethereum Whitepaper | ethereum.org. [online] Available at: <https://ethereum.org/en/whitepaper/> [Accessed 16 July 2022].

+[3] Weyl, E., Ohlhaver, P. and Buterin, V., 2022.
+Decentralized Society: Finding Web3's Soul.
+SSRN Electronic Journal,.

+[4] Buchman, E., Kwon, J. and Milosevic, Z., 2018.
+The latest gossip on BFT consensus. [online] arXiv.org.
+Available at: <https://arxiv.org/abs/1807.04938> [Accessed 16 July 2022].

+[5] 2018.
+Snowflake to Avalanche: A Novel Metastable Consensus Protocol Family for Cryptocurrencies. [ebook] Available at: <https://ipfs.io/ipfs/QmUy4jh5mGNZvLkjies1RWM4YuvJh5o2FYopNPVYwrRVGV> [Accessed 16 July 2022].

+[6] Goes, C., 2020.
+The Interblockchain Communication Protocol: An Overview. [online] arXiv.org.
+Available at:<https://arxiv.org/pdf/2006.15918.pdf> [Accessed, 17 July 2022]